-In selecting plants for your garden, you should consider their place of origin.
+When selecting plants for your garden, you should consider their place of origin.
 Some plants you grow may come from Albany; these will prefer a peaty soil and plenty of water.
-Others will come from the Darling ranges; they, too, will like plenty of water but will favour dessert areas where there is little water.
-If these plants are all placed together in your garden receiving the same treatment some of them will certainly die because of unsuitable conditions.
-It is necessary, then, to know something of the back ground of the type of the plants you wish to grow in your garden.
+Others will come from the Darling Ranges; they too, will like plenty of water, but there are plants which will favour desert areas where there is little water.
+If these plants are all placed together in your garden receiving the same treatment, some of them will certainly die due to unsuitable conditions.
+As such, it is necessary to know something of the back ground of the plants you wish to grow in your garden.

-The main principal in planning a garden is summed up by H. M. Bloom, writing in Your Garden: “The basic idea is to use nature as we find her, but adapting her unobtrusively to our needs our comfort and our enjoyment.”
+The main principle in planning a garden is summed up by H M Bloom in Your Garden: “The basic idea is to use nature as we find her, but adapting her unobtrusively to our needs, our comfort and our enjoyment.”

 After planning your garden, check your ideas by asking yourself the following questions: